gcallah/work/chaps/weber.md

 - Marx, Karl, Friedrich Engels, V. V Adoratskiĭ, and Dona Torr.
 1936. *Karl Marx and Friedrich Engels: Correspondence 1846-1895*.

-- Oakeshott, M. 1999 *On History and Other Essays*, Indianapolis, Indiana: Liberty Fund.
+- Oakeshott, Michael.
+1999 *On History and Other Essays*, Indianapolis, Indiana: Liberty Fund.

 - Tawney, R.H.
 2021 [1926]. *Religion and the Rise of Capitalism: A Historical Study*, Brooklyn: Angelico Press.